Lee0326/CppND-Capstone-Autonomous-FPV/README.md

-# CPPND: Capstone Hello World Repo
+# CPPND: Capstone-Autonomous FPV Simulation

+## Drone Racing

 This is the repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+Drone racing is a popular sport in which professional pilots fly small quadrotors through complex tracks at high speeds.
+In this repo,  an autonomous fpv drone is simulated flying through multiple gates in rviz.
+The drone dynamically plans the real-time trajectory according the the position prediction of the targeted gate.
+The controller subscribes the trajectory topic and transmit the desired control signal to the dynamic model of the drone.

 ## Dependencies for Running Locally
 * Install ROS (melodic in ubuntu 18.04)